 - The Bulgars defeat the Byzantines and establish the First Bulgarian Empire (Bulgaria).

 - The Muslims build the Umayyad-style Dome of the Rock in Jerusalem (Israel; Palestine).

 - An Arab army defeats the Byzantines at Carthage, completing the Muslim takeover of North Africa (Tunisia).

 - The North South States Period begins in Korea.

 - The Srivijaya Empire becomes the dominant power in Indonesia.

-- Building of major pyramids at Tikal begins (Guatemala).
+- Building of major pyramids at the Mayan city of Tikal begins (Guatemala).